-Using the lightest color, quickly brush the color across the entire paper leaving a clean white border of at least two inches all around.
+Step 6 – Using the lightest color, quickly brush the color across the entire paper leaving a clean white border of at least two inches all around.

-Next, use the medium color starting from one end of the painting and brush it all the way up, just past the center of the paper being sure to blend the watercolor excess so you don’t have puddles building up.
+Step 7 – Next, use the medium color starting from one end of the painting and brush it all the way up, just past the center of the paper being sure to blend the watercolor excess so you don’t have puddles building up.

-Lastly, use the darker starting from the same end that you started brushing the second color from, and only paint up to just below the middle.
+Step 8 – Lastly, use the darker starting from the same end that you started brushing the second color from, and only paint up to just below the middle.

-If you can, let the paper hang to dry once there are no puddles on the page so that the weight of the paper pulls any puckers/wrinkles out!
-Once it’s completely dry, frame or mount it as you see fit for your space.
+If you can, let the paper hang to dry once there are no puddles on the page.
+This is so that the weight of the paper doesn’t pull any puckers and wrinkles out!

-You didn’t hear it from me, but we actually just taped ours up over the old paper wall art, shhh…
+You didn’t hear it from me, but we actually just taped ours up over the old paper wall art !
+Shhh…

 I really love the way the colors look with the pops of burnt orange of the couch pillows.
 It was just the right amount of interest without overdoing it in the all-white space.